clairte/CS32-Notes-/LinkedLists.md

     - We can store each item in random addresses, we only follow the arrows
     - We have each item store its own value + a pointer to the next item
-    - To insert: change the pointer of the previous item to point to new item, have new item's pointer point to next itme
+    - To insert: change the pointer of the previous item to point to new item, have new item's pointer point to next item
     - To remove: delete item's pointer, have previous item's pointer point to next item
     - To print: visit each item through the previous item, stop until we reach the `nullptr`